-Also known as Moremi Wildlife Reserve, the Moremi Game Reserve represents a staggering one-third of the Okavanga Delta and boasts one of the biggest concentrations of wildlife in Africa.
-It is proudly the only section of the Okavanga Delta, where wildlife is preserved.
+Also known as Moremi Wildlife Reserve, the Moremi Game Reserve represents a staggering one-third of the Okavango Delta and boasts one of the biggest concentrations of wildlife in Africa.
+It is proudly the only section of the Okavango Delta, where wildlife is preserved.
 Due to the height of animal poaching in 1963, it was officially set aside as a reserve to protect the remaining wildlife.

 Moremi Game Reserve uniquely combines areas of dry land between vast areas of wetlands where an enormous range of species live.
-Now that rhinos have been reintroduced into the Delta, Moremi is now home to the big five; lions, leopards, elephants, rhinos and buffalos.
-It’s also one of the best places in Africa to go bird watching as the reserve has nearly 500 different species of birds from forest dwellers of water birds.
+Now that Rhinos have been reintroduced into the Delta, Moremi is now home to the big five; Lions, Leopards, Elephants, Rhinos and Buffalos.
+It is also one of the best places in Africa to go for bird watching as the reserve has nearly 500 different species of birds from forest dwellers to water birds.
 If you’re lucky enough, you may even spot the rare Pel’s fishing owl.

-If that’s not enough to make you curious and adventurous, then consider the wealth of wildlife in this place, including other fascinating animals like the black rhinos, zebras, Angolan giraffes, Cape buffalos, hyenas, red lechwe and cheetahs.
-One of the highlights in the Reserve is the endangered African wild dogs which are protected species and it is also a privilege to witness them.
+If that’s not enough to make you curious and adventurous, then consider the wealth of wildlife in this place, including other fascinating animals like the black Rhinos, Zebras, Angolan Giraffes, Cape Buffalos, Hyenas, red Lechwe and Cheetahs.
+One of the highlights in the Reserve is the endangered African wild dogs which are protected species and it is also a privilege to witness them in action.

 When to visit Moremi